Use Night mode on your iPhone

 Follow the tips on your screen.

-Night mode Portrait is available on iPhone 14 Pro, iPhone 14 Pro Max, iPhone 13 Pro, iPhone 13 Pro Max, iPhone 12 Pro, and iPhone 12 Pro Max.
+Night mode Portrait is available on iPhone 15 Pro, iPhone 15 Pro Max, iPhone 14 Pro, iPhone 14 Pro Max, iPhone 13 Pro, iPhone 13 Pro Max, iPhone 12 Pro and iPhone 12 Pro Max.

 Turn on Live Photos and flash

-When your iPhone is in Night mode, Live Photos and the flash aren't active.
+When your iPhone is in Night mode, Live Photos and the flash will not be active.
 You can turn these features on manually.
-Keep in mind that turning on Live Photos or the flash deactivates Night mode.
+Bear in mind that turning on Live Photos or the flash deactivates Night mode.

 If you have Flash set to Auto, it turns on automatically in low-light situations.
 To turn on Flash manually, tap theabove the viewfinder.
 Tap the that appears below the viewfinder, then select On.